-SBA Communications Corporation is a global independent owner and operator of wireless communications infrastructure while paradigm infrastructure is a UK company focused on developing, owning, and operating shared passive wireless infrastructure in selected growth markets.
+SBA Communications Corporation is a global independent owner and operator of wireless communications infrastructure.
+In contrast, paradigm infrastructure is a UK company focused on developing, owning, and operating shared passive wireless infrastructure in selected growth markets.

-It added that the transaction is the latest strategic divestment of the Group’s tower portfolio as it focusses on an asset-light business model and on its core subscriber-facing operations.
+It added that the transaction is the latest strategic divestment of the Group’s tower portfolio as it focuses on an asset-light business model and on its core subscriber-facing operations.

 Out of the total consideration of $175 million for the transaction, around $157.5 million is payable on the first closing date, which is expected to take place in the second half of the Group’s current financial year, with the balance payable in installments upon the completion of the transfer of any remaining towers to the purchaser.